stlmc/stlmc/tests/README.md

   their respective units, including batches containing multiple scenarios.
-- `reachability.py` checks zero-jump reachability, unreachable results, threshold relaxation, symbolic/explicit path strategies with one-step and two-step solving, Z3/Yices/dReal agreement, temporal-target validation, and witness generation.
+- `reachability.py` checks zero-jump reachability, unreachable results, threshold relaxation, symbolic/explicit path strategies with one-step and two-step solving, CVC5/Z3/Yices/dReal agreement, temporal-target validation, and witness generation.
-- `compare_solvers.py` reruns every Yices benchmark case with Z3, then checks that both solvers produce the same status and finishing bound.
+- `compare_solvers.py` reruns every Yices benchmark case with CVC5 and Z3, then
+  checks that all three solvers produce the same status and finishing bound.
 It reuses the Yices logs from the preceding benchmark run instead of running Yices twice.
 - `run_artifact_benchmarks.py` runs the model cases under `benchmarks/` and compares each result and finishing bound with the annotation in its model.